MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 1. Verify that the Primary Owner of the Partner Center developer account is a Microsoft account (MSA) user.
 This must not be a work Microsoft account (MSA) or a school Microsoft account (MSA).

-1. Have the Primary Owner of the Partner Center developer account register for the Microsoft Edge program by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md--> in the article "Register as a Microsoft Edge extension developer".
+1. Have the Primary Owner of the Partner Center developer account register for the Microsoft Edge program by following the steps in [Register as a Microsoft Edge extension developer][DeveloperRegistration]<!-- = create-dev-account.md-->.

 Next, do [Step 2: Associate Azure Active Directory with your Microsoft Edge Program account](#step-2-associate-azure-active-directory-with-your-microsoft-edge-program-account) below.